 In the Americas region, epidemic intelligence is a shared responsibility carried out by both PAHO/WHO and its Member States.
-PAHO, WHO, public health authorities and researchers collect data from many sources including Ministries of health, national institutes of public health, WHO collaborating centres, civilian and military laboratories, academic institutes, and non-governmental organizations (NGOs), and analyze them together to detect, assess, characterize, monitor and respond to health conditions, as well as related risk factors.
+PAHO, WHO, public health authorities, and researchers collect data from many sources including Ministries of health, national institutes of public health, WHO collaborating centers, civilian and military laboratories, academic institutes, and non-governmental organizations (NGOs), and analyze them together to detect, assess, characterize, monitor and respond to health conditions, as well as related risk factors.

 To ensure a comprehensive picture of threats and risks to global health security, WHO gathers information from a variety of sources, both formal and informal.
 Therefore, PAHO’s capacity to provide actionable information and technical advice to national authorities about public health events that could pose a threat to global health security depends on the timely notification by, and transparency of, Member States in sharing information with PAHO as well as on PAHO’s capacity to maintain communication 24/7 with the National Focal Points (NFPs).

-Throughout the process of gathering data and disseminating information, risk assessments are routinely carried out to establish the potential impact of an event on human health, the risk of spread and the related resource implications for mitigation.
+Throughout the process of gathering data and disseminating information, risk assessments are routinely carried out to establish the potential impact of an event on human health, the risk of spread, and the related resource implications for mitigation.
 Risk assessments are essential for characterizing the data/information collected.

-Once a public health risk has been detected, an effective management process is essential to continuously monitor and assess its status, share information and support response activities when and where needed.
-WHO’s Event Management System (EMS) is the central electronic system for entering, accessing and managing information for all potential and substantiated events.
+Once a public health risk has been detected, an effective management process is essential to continuously monitor and assess its status, share information, and support response activities when and where needed.
+WHO’s Event Management System (EMS) is the central electronic system for entering, accessing, and managing information for all potential and substantiated events.
 The EMS records each event’s details, official communications, WHO assessments and risk analysis, and decisions.

 - Annually, approximately 24,000 signals of potential events are screened by PAHO, with 5,000 of these further analyzed and 160 followed upon (3 per week on average).